Ssttuudd/Rafflesia/README.md

 # How to get started
 ## Reverse engineering and injection
 First off, you'll need to fill in the offset values in Offset.h.
 Basically you need to locate the offset of the encrypt, decrpyt and sendPacket functions, which isn't that hard if you can break on WS2_32::send and WS2_32::recv.
 Check the value of SEND_PACKET_INFO as well while you're in WS2_32::send.

-/!\ Do not use ingame character movement to get those offset, the client use different functions for the movements.
+/!\ Do not trigger the calls to recv and send by moving your character ingame.
+The functions in these call trees are specific to the movement logic.

 Now that you have the offsets, you need something to inject the dll.
 This project doesn't inject the dll directly, it uses an injector that isn't provided here.
 Change the values in Injection/Injector.h and check the deleguateInjection function in Injection/Injector.cpp to see if the command line works with the injector you chose.